cgoliver/rnaglib/docs/source/tuto_ml.rst

 The `rnaglib.data_loading.RNADataset` object builds and provides access to collections of RNAs.
 When using the Dataset class, our standard data distribution should be downloaded automatically.
-Alternatively, you can choose to provide your own annotated RNAs by providing a `data_path`.
+Alternatively, you can choose to provide your own annotated RNAs by providing a `dataset_path`.

 To create a dataset using our hosted data simply instantiate the `RNADataset` object.